ksheumaker/homeassistant-apsystems_ecur/README.md

         unit_of_measurement: "°C"
 ```

-## Data exposed devices and entities
+## Data exposed devices and entities (and how to create derived sensors)
 The integration supports getting data from the PV array as a whole as well as each individual inverter in detail.
 ECU and inverters will be exposed in Home Assistant.
 As a result the following sensors and switch can be used.